syncfusion-content/javascript-docs/js/Chart/Chart-Types.md

 [Click](http://js.syncfusion.com/demos/web/#!/azure/chart/funnel) here to view the Funnel Chart online demo sample.

-### Changing funnel width and height
+### Change the funnel width and height

-Funnel segments height and width is calculated from chart size, by default.
+Funnel segments height and width is calculated from the chart size, by default.
 You can change this height and width directly without changing the chart size by using the [funnelHeight](../api/ejchart.html#members:series-funnelheight) and [funnelWidth](../api/ejchart.html#members:series-funnelwidth) property of the series.

 {% highlight js %}